Eyevinn/mp4ff/README.md

 The memory allocation and speed improvements achieved by this may vary, but should be substantial, especially compared to versions before 0.27 which used an extra `io.LimitReader` layer.

-Fur further reduction of memory allocation when reading the ´mdat` data of a progressive file, some sort of buffered reader should be used.
+Fur further reduction of memory allocation, use a buffered top-level reader, especially when when reading the `mdat` box of a progressive file.

-### Benchmarks
+#### Benchmarks

 To investigate the efficiency of the new SliceReader and SliceWriter methods, benchmarks have been done.
 The benchmarks are defined in